 In the ready state, the robots should walk to their legal kick-off positions.
 These positions are always located inside their own side of the field.
 No player is allowed touching the halfway line.
 One field player of the attacking team can walk to a position inside the center circle.
-The second field player of the attacking team can walk to any position within its own half, except for the penalty area.
-The field players of the defending team have to be located in the half of their field that is behind the penalty mark (none of their feet are allowed to be past the penalty mark), and their feet must be outside the penalty area.
+The other field players of the attacking team can walk to any position within their own half, except for the penalty area and the center circle.
+The field players of the defending team have to be located in the half of their field that is behind the penalty mark (none of their feet are allowed to be past the penalty mark, i.e. its end furthest away from the middle of the field), and their feet must be outside the penalty area.
 In contrast, the feet of both goal keepers must be inside the penalty area.